JasonDClarke/carousel/README.md

 open specRunner--CarouselInHTML.html in chrome

 This tests that event listeners are added to the html already provided when template is written in html and not rendered by javascript.

+## Styling the Carousel

+The css already is given is important to the functioning of the carousel, with these exceptions.
+To change the size of the carousel the width and height of the carousel container can be altered.
+The SVG frame is coloured translucent black by default.
+This can be changed.
+Further stylings can be added to modify the carousel.

 ## Methods